fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 **Features**

 A Python-based library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
-Use the library to get PubMed identifiers (PMIDs), PubMed Central identifiers, if they exist, and DOI indentifiers for scientific literature.
+Use the library to get PubMed Central identifiers, PubMed identifiers (PMIDs), and DOI indentifiers for scientific literature.
 In an opionated choice, the default format for the results is a Pandas dataframe; however, this can be adjusted via flag/argument settings.
 It is largely Python-related kernel agnostic, which means you can use it in JupyterLite as well as in more standard Jupyter where a typical ipykernel is involved.
 At present, command line use of the library is not compatible with Pyodide/JupyterLite.
-Command line use is fully allowed in a typical system with a POSIX system shell (Bash/zsh-type) where typical Python is installed.
+Command line use is fully allowed in a typical system with a POSIX system shell (Bash/zsh-type) where standard Python is installed.

 **Limitations**